whuwuteng/Stereo_Show/README.md

 | -- |shit + ctrl + Scroll up | large the disparity with 5x speed|
 | -- |shit + ctrl + Scroll down | low the disparity with 5x speed|

-# Setting
+### Setting
-You can also set the intial disparity in the file "settings.ini", for example :
+You can also set the intial disparity in the file "settings.ini", for example, if you want the inital disparity is 100, you can write the value in the file:

 disp=100